How to Set Up Feed to Post's Custom Field Mapping

 <yt:channelId> tag.
 The media namespace will be needed if you want to fetch data from a tag prefixed with media: like

 href attribute to show up in the custom meta for the post.
+Please note that a feed that contains <rss> as the top element will need to have 'No Namespace' selected in the Namespace dropdown.

 Next, we'll need to refresh the Edit Feed Source page for this feed, and finalize the custom field mapping by setting up the values as in the screenshot below: